crsl4/phylogenetics-class/lecture-notes/lecture8.md

 3) Repeat until all taxa are clustered

 {: .note }
-We are not searching the space of trees here, this is an algorithm that returns a tree that agrees with the distances provided.
+We are not searching the space of trees here.
+This is an algorithm that returns a tree that agrees with the distances provided.

 ## Cluster analysis example